ryppl/boost-history/statistics/readme.txt

     * survival_model

-    * tree : uses a vector to create a tree view
+    * tree_view : uses a vector to create a tree view

     * vector_space